Self Employed Mortgages

 Getting on the property ladder can be challenging enough in the UK but add self-employment to that and things get tougher still.
 As self-employed mortgage specialists, Integrity Mortgages knows only too well how difficult it can be.

-We have access to specialists in self-employed finance.
-We also have access to specialist lenders who appreciate the benefits of self-employment and are more than happy to work with anyone brave enough to go it alone.
+We have access to advisors in self-employed finance.
+We also have access to lenders who appreciate the benefits of self-employment and are more than happy to work with anyone brave enough to go it alone.

 Self-employment in the UK